meichsteadt/MrFixIt-rails/README.md

 - `$ rails s` to start the rails server
 - Navigate to `localhost:3000` in your browser

-## Development Roadmap

-_Mr.
-Fix-It is still a work in progress.
-Here's what we've done so far, and what we'd still like to add:_

-### Completed

 _The following functionality is present in our application:_

 * Users can register for basic user accounts.
 These accounts allow them to post jobs.